arp242/goatcounter/tpl/help/sessions.md

     # and NOT session_key
     store_pageview()

-    # Increate counter to make the charts go up.
+    # Increase counter to make the charts go up.
     if count_as_visit
         increase_counter_in_database()
     end